-- purchase anywhere from 12 to 100 bottles shipping most to their home cellar.
+- Purchases anywhere from 12 to 100 bottles, shipping most to their home cellar.

 Which Are You?

-- Montalcino & Val d’Orcia (near Siena & Pienza)
+- Montalcino and Val d’Orcia (near Siena and Pienza)

 - Bolgheri (Sassicaia)

-If you want me to pick for you, I would pick Montalcino if you are ready to rent a car (no drinking and driving) and sleep there a few nights.
+If you want me to pick for you, I would pick Montalcino provided you’re ready to rent a car (no drinking and driving) and sleep there a few nights.
 Otherwise, consider staying near or in Florence and doing a day trip!

 12:30 am: Lunch